LED lights explained

 What are LED bulbs great at?

-LEDs are the most expensive type of regular light bulbs you'll see in the shops, but they do have advantages over the other types of bulbs.
+LEDs are still the most expensive type of light bulb you'll see in the shops, but they do have advantages over the other types of bulbs.

 - LEDs are the most energy-efficient bulbs.
 They use 90% less energy than traditional incandescents and can sometimes pay for themselves through energy savings in just a couple of months.
-Compact Fluorescent Lamps (CFLs) are the most common type of energy-saver bulb, and they use 60%-80% less than incandescents.
-Halogens use 20-30% less
+So while the upfront cost might be high, you'll notice the difference in your annual energy bills.
+By contrast, Compact Fluorescent Lamps (CFLs) use 60%-80% less energy than incandescents, while halogens use 20-30% less.

 What are the downsides of LED light bulbs?

 - The LED market is currently a self-regulated market, so a CE mark on the bulb does not necessarily mean that it has been through all of the required quality checks.
-So the quality of LED bulbs can vary.
-Take a look at our independent reviews to make sure that you get a reliable bulb - go to LED bulbs rated.
+The quality of LED bulbs can therefore vary.
+Take a look at our independent reviews to make sure that you get a reliable bulb - go to .

-- We have heard some cases where a small number of LED light bulbs can interfere with DAB radio signals.
-We test all bulbs for this annoying anomaly so you won’t be surprised when you get it home and switch it on
+- We've heard some cases where a small number of LED light bulbs can interfere with DAB radio signals.
+We test all bulbs for this annoying anomaly so you won’t be surprised when you get it home and switch it on.

-- CRI or Colour Rendering Index which is a measure of how well a light source accurately reveals various colours.
+- LEDs can't match halogen or incandescent light bulbs for colour rendering.
+The CRI or Colour Rendering Index, which is a measure of how well a light source accurately reveals various colours.
 Halogen and traditional incandescent get in the high 90s on this measure.
-For now, the best LEDs get a score in the mid 80s.
+While we have found some LEDs that achieve over 90, most are in the low 80s.

 Take a look at our guide to buying energy-saving light bulbs for more information on brightness levels, lumens, light bulb shapes and fittings.